cloudfoundry/summit-hands-on-labs/the-hague-2019/keptn-deploy/README.md

 Learn how to:
 * set up the configuration for a multi-stage CF environment
 * deploy an application to Cloud Foundry using keptn
-* trigger the continuous delivery pipeline by providing a new artefact
+* trigger the continuous delivery pipeline by providing a new artifact

 Understand how:
 * keptn uses the GitOps approach to manage the app configurations